-Yes, the “Yes” Bank maximums were always there but that’s not what cricket is about, is it?
-For me, the IPL is a good two months of fun, where I can sit back, relax, enjoy and marvel at KKR’s innovative ways of losing games.
+Yes, the “Yes” Bank maximums were always there but for me, that’s not what cricket is about.
+The IPL is a good two months of fun, where I can sit back, relax, enjoy and marvel at KKR’s innovative ways of losing games.

 However, when you are entertained, you do need to leave a note of appreciation.
 The Kings XI Punjab have amazed me this season.
 I had always had a soft spot for the Mohali side because of their owner and their kit.
 My heart skips a beat whenever I see Priety Zinta’s dimples and I certainly admired their kit’s strong resemblance with Arsenal.